 Dealing with a difficult boss isn’t always easy, but there are steps you can take to empower yourself.

-I hate my boss!
+I hate my team leader!

 My boss is a jerk!